 Gross Profit Margins = (Revenue – Costs) / Revenue

 Let’s plug in some numbers to see how this works.
-For ease, we’re going to take some simple figures rather than something more representative of actual business costs.
+For ease, we’re going to take some simple figures rather than something more representative of actual costs.

 In terms of gross profit, they’re both doing equally well.
 But this isn’t the best way of looking at it.
 Now let’s look at their gross profit margins.